Headway Essex is Here for You

 At Headway Essex our team is committed to supporting our clients and their families throughout the Coronavirus pandemic and beyond.

-Our team is providing activities and groups online, via the Zoom platform, including our support group meetings.
+Where we cannot provide face to face activities, our team is providing activities and facilitating groups online, via the Zoom platform.

-We are still taking new referrals and we will continue to support all current and new clients through video calls and telephone calls, where face to face is no longer possible.
+We are still taking new referrals and we will continue to support all current and new clients through video calls and telephone calls, where face to face is not possible.